 Psychoville (2 seasons) – It’s a very dark psychological thriller which follows the lives of several (very odd) people whose lives are all interconnected when a mysterious letter arrives for them saying “I know what you did”.
 It’s disturbing with very dark humour, but I found it brilliantly funny!
 It came from two of the creators of the League of Gentlemen, Reece Shearsmith and Steve Pemberton.

-Queer As Folk – This exploded on to Channel 4 back in 1999 and follows the story of gay best friends, Stuart and Vince, and the change in dynamic to their friendship when 15 year old Nathan comes on the scene.
+Queer As Folk (2 seasons) – This exploded on to Channel 4 back in 1999 and follows the story of gay best friends, Stuart and Vince, and the change in dynamic to their friendship when 15 year old Nathan comes on the scene.
 It’s mainly set in and around Canal Street, Manchester, which is a well-known gay-friendly area of town.
 There was an American version, which unsurprisingly was a bit shit!

 Sherlock (4 seasons) – The famous detective has been brought into the 21st century and starred Benedict Cumberbatch as Sherlock and Martin Freeman as John Watson who had brilliant onscreen chemistry.
 Sherlock helps London Yard to solve impossible crimes in his incredibly unique way and, most of the time, you’re still left guessing until the very end.
 Each episode is 90 minutes long so they feel like watching a film!